agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 accounts for human review and tracking, or we could outright block accounts based on the model result.
 If we pick the human review option, it's probably more important to get all the bots even if some good customers are affected.
-If we go with immediate action, it is likely more important to only ban bad accounts.
+If we go with immediate action, it is likely more important to only ban truly bad accounts.
 I covered thinking about metrics like this in detail in another post, [_What Machine Learning Metric to Use_][metrics_post].
 Take a look!

 [metrics_post]: {% post_url 2019-10-28-machine_learning_metrics_interview %}